AdemJensen/EasyGLUTPainter/README.md

 // #define DRAW_INTERACTIVE_DEBUG_FRAME
 ```

 Removing the comment sign `//` in the front will activate the debug draw.
-All the scene objects will display a red frame when you move your mouse on it.
+All the SceneObjects will display a red frame when you move your mouse on it.

+CAUTION: If you want to extend you own SceneObject, make sure your overriden `onMouseMove()` and `repaint()` function call the ancestor's implementation first, or the debug draw won't be effective.

 ## How to use
 When build and run, you will see the following frame: